Frequently Asked Questions about the Shared Knowledge Conference

 Q: Does it cost money to attend or present at the conference?

 A: Nope!
-Because we want to encourage attendance, participation, and connection as much as possible, the conference is completely free to participate in and attend.
+To encourage attendance, participation, and connection as much as possible, the conference is completely free to participate in and attend.

 Q: What benefit will students gain from participating in the conference?